Gdoc/Admin

 This chart shows military spending as a share of GDP for several countries.
 We see that since the end of the Second World War, there is a broad negative trend in military budget shares across world regions.

 However, a key point to keep in mind here is that since GDP has been growing around the world in recent decades, the decline in defence budget shares across the world does not imply lower military spending in absolute terms.
-In fact, total global military expenditure, in inflation-adjusted US dollars, has gone up threefold in recent decades.
+In fact, total global military expenditure, in inflation-adjusted US dollars, has gone up substantially in recent decades.
 This, in turn, is partly the result of countries becoming larger in terms of population.
-In inflation-adjusted US dollars per head, global military spending has fluctuated around a fairly constant level since 1960.

 4) Armies are getting smaller relative to the civilian population (but in absolute terms they stay at a fairly constant level)